foreverfl/vscode/docs/languages/rust.md

 ![Mutable variable underline in the editor](images/rust/mutable-underline.png)

-Being able to quickly tell which Rust variables are mutable or not can help your understanding of source code, but you can also change the styling with VS Code `setting(editor.semanticTokenColorCustomizations)` setting in your user [settings](/docs/getstarted/settings.md).
+Being able to quickly tell which Rust variables are mutable or not can help your understanding of source code, but you can also change the styling with VS Code `editor.semanticTokenColorCustomizations` setting in your user [settings](/docs/getstarted/settings.md).

 In `settings.json`, you would add: